 - Other home-made large capacity and unclogging feeder

-- Outside feeders need top hats to keep the food dry.
-It needs to be off the ground if possible to minimise spoilage due to slugs and vermin.
+- Outside feeders need top hats to keep the food dry and they need to be off the ground if possible.
+This will minimise spoilage due to slugs and vermin.

 - Test the duration of the food supply in the weeks beforehand with the proviso that it must stay dry and not run out